-1 JUDGE GINSBURG: And they said in compensation 2 for --MR. OLSON: -- to wind it down --3 4 JUDGE GINSBURG: -- in compensation for the risk 5 we've taken.
+JUDGE GINSBURG: And they said in compensation 1 2 for --MR. OLSON: -- to wind it down --3 4 JUDGE GINSBURG: -- in compensation for the risk 5 we've taken.
 6 MR. OLSON: But that was not being acting as a 7 conservator.
-If they could have decided, if they had to move to a position of liquidating, you know, to a receivership, which is also permitted by these statutes, by this same statute that we're talking about, you could move 10 to a receivership which is essentially what they did, but 11 12 they would then have to pay attention to the rights of 13 stockholders and creditors.
-14 JUDGE GINSBURG: This press release you're talking 15 about, that's from the Treasury, right?
-16 MR. OLSON: Yes.
-17 JUDGE GINSBURG: They're a creditor.
+If they could have decided, if they had to move to a position of liquidating, you know, to a receivership, which is also permitted by these statutes, by 9 this same statute that we're talking about, you could move 10 to a receivership which is essentially what they did, but 11 they would then have to pay attention to the rights of 12 stockholders and creditors.
+13 JUDGE GINSBURG: This press release you're talking 14 15 about, that's from the Treasury, right?
+MR. OLSON: Yes.
+16 17 JUDGE GINSBURG: They're a creditor.
 What's the 18 difference what the creditor says about what the conservator is doing?
-19 20 MR. OLSON: The Treasury is saying what it is 21 doing as participating with the FHFA as implementing the net 22 worth sweep.
-23 JUDGE GINSBURG: Did the conservator ever say 24 this?
-25
+19 20 MR. OLSON: The Treasury is saying what it is doing as participating with the FHFA as implementing the net 21 22 worth sweep.
+23 JUDGE GINSBURG: Did the conservator ever say this?
+24 25 MR. OLSON: Pardon me?

-MR. OLSON: Pardon me?
+as true, the Judge decided, the District Court decided with

-1 JUDGE GINSBURG: Did the conservator say this, or 2 just the Treasury?
-MR. OLSON: It's other documents that the 3 4 conservator is saying it's the same thing, and the Treasury 5 is saying we and the FHFA are doing these things.
-JUDGE GINSBURG: That's the --6 7 MR. OLSON: This is one government --JUDGE GINSBURG: So, Treasury is saying that?
-8 conservator is the FHFA, doesn't it say that?
-9 10 MR. OLSON: And the conservator has done X, which is inconsistent with being or any reasonable 11 12 interpretation --13 JUDGE GINSBURG: Okay.
-MR. OLSON: -- of what conservators do, and --14 15 JUDGE GINSBURG: Okay, but --MR. OLSON: -- it is doing it in -- the --16 17 JUDGE GINSBURG: But you attribute it to both of 18 them, this intention, stated intention to wind down.
-This is a motion to dismiss that Judge 19 MR. OLSON: 20 Lamberth granted.
-The allegations of the complaint must be taken as true.
-We believe that to the extent that we have a 21 22 record it demonstrates that the FHFA and the Treasury Department were doing this together, they saying it that 23 24 they're doing it together, those allegations must be taken as true, the Judge decided, the District Court decided with all due respect that he decided various different things with respect to purpose and other evidentiary things that were not in the record, decided those in favor of the 3 4 Government, rendered its judgment and dismissed the 5 complaint, which without providing an administrative record.
-6 JUDGE GINSBURG: Let me ask you a question --7 JUDGE BROWN: Well, let me --JUDGE GINSBURG: -- am I -- I'm sorry, go ahead.
-8 9 JUDGE BROWN: Sorry.
-I wanted to ask you about something that the District Court does here, which is to say 10 that these roles, conservator and receiver, are not 11 12 hermetically sealed in that they can sort of flow one into 13 the other, obviously, you don't agree with that, but my question is what is it in the statute that you think 14 15 precludes that kind of morphing from one to the other?
-MR. OLSON: Well, I think that you can become, you 16 17 can decide that the role no longer is appropriate as a 18 conservator, and then you must be a receiver.
-19 JUDGE BROWN: Okay.
-20 MR. OLSON: But the receiver, if you're acting as 21 a receiver you can't just say we're doing it and then not 22 respond to the responsibilities in the statute.
-The statute specifically says in Section J acting, all powers specifically granted to conservators or receivers, respectively.
-The powers of a receiver are antithetical to
+all due respect that he decided various different things 2. with respect to purpose and other evidentiary things that were not in the record, decided those in favor of the 3 4 Government, rendered its judgment and dismissed the 5 complaint, which without providing an administrative record.
+6 JUDGE GINSBURG: Let me ask you a question --7 JUDGE BROWN: Well, let me --8 JUDGE GINSBURG: -- am I -- I'm sorry, go ahead.
+9 JUDGE BROWN: Sorry.
+I wanted to ask you about something that the District Court does here, which is to say 10 that these roles, conservator and receiver, are not 11 hermetically sealed in that they can sort of flow one into 12 the other, obviously, you don't agree with that, but my 13 question is what is it in the statute that you think 14 15 precludes that kind of morphing from one to the other?
+MR. OLSON: Well, I think that you can become, you 16 can decide that the role no longer is appropriate as a 17 18 conservator, and then you must be a receiver.
+JUDGE BROWN: Okay.
+19 MR. OLSON: But the receiver, if you're acting as 20 a receiver you can't just say we're doing it and then not 21 22 respond to the responsibilities in the statute.
+The statute 23 specifically says in Section J acting, all powers specifically granted to conservators or receivers, 24 respectively.
+The powers of a receiver are antithetical to this, or is it a declaration that as of the Third Amendment they were actually a receiver and you needed notice?